arosenfeld/immunedb/docs/cli.rst

 and CDR3 length.
 Then, the lineage is split along branches where the aggregate number of mutations is at least ``--mut-cuttoff`` (default 4).

-.. program-output:: bin/immunedb_clones x lineage --help
+.. program-output:: immunedb_clones x lineage --help

 ....